 Honolulu's 'Distracted Walking' Law Takes Effect, Targeting Phone Users

-Police in Honolulu will begin writing tickets for people who get distracted by their cellphones while walking in a crosswalk Wednesday.
+Police in Honolulu on Wednesday will begin writing tickets for people who get distracted by their cellphones while walking in a crosswalk.
 Honolulu is the first major city in the country to pass such a law, citing a high rate of pedestrians being hit in crosswalks.

 "Starting today, texting while walking in a crosswalk can get you a ticket," Hawaii Public Radio's Bill Dorman reports for our Newscast unit.
 "In fact, a downward glance at a screen of any kind will cost you — a phone, a tablet, a video game."